Shah-Priyanshu/Handwriting-OCR-Data-Collector/README.md

 # Handwriting OCR Data Collector

-Handwriting OCR Data Collector is a Python application designed to collect and sanitize handwritten character data for training OCR (Optical Character Recognition) models.
-This tool allows users to input handwritten characters using a touchscreen or stylus, save the data in a structured format, and ensure that only valid samples are kept.
+Handwriting OCR Data Collector is a Python application designed to collect and manage handwriting samples for OCR (Optical Character Recognition) training.
+This tool allows users to input handwritten characters, save them, and view their progress.
+It supports both uppercase and lowercase letters, storing them in separate directories.

 ## Features

-- **Grid-based Input**: Write multiple samples of characters in a grid layout.
-- **Uppercase and Lowercase Support**: Collect data for both uppercase and lowercase letters.
+- **Data Collection**: Input handwritten samples using a touchscreen or stylus.
-- **Automatic and Manual Character Management**: Automatically prompts the next character or manually set the character to be inputted.
+- **Auto-Increment Character**: Automatically moves to the next character after saving samples.
-- **State Persistence**: Remembers the last inputted characters and continues from where it left off.
+- **Manual Character Input**: Manually select which character to input.
+- **Uppercase/Lowercase Toggle**: Toggle between uppercase and lowercase characters.
+- **Eraser Functionality**: Erase specific cells in the grid.
+- **Progress and Collected Data Viewer**: View the number of samples collected for each character and click on characters to open folders containing collected samples.
-- **Sanitization**: Removes blank or invalid images from the dataset.
+- **Sanitization**: Remove empty images from the saved samples.

-## Requirements

-- Python 3.x
-- tkinter
-- Pillow (Python Imaging Library)

 ## Installation